r4ds/mastering_shiny_book_solutions/docs/action-graphics.md

 #### Solution {-}

 We can use the `nearPoints` function to extract the data from `plot_click`, `plot_dbl`, and `plot_hover`.
 We need to use the function `brushedPoints` to extract the points within the `plot_brush` area.

+To 'nicely' display the current selection, we will use `dataTableOutput`.

 ```r